 6. Use smart and catchy hashtags

-If uploading photos on Instagram is one side of the coin, adding hashtags to the posts is the other side.
+If uploading photos on Instagram is one side of the coin, then adding hashtags to the posts is the other side.
 It is a unique way of reaching your target customers and the potential customers finding you.
 Hashtags also help in sorting and categorizing photos according to content to make them more discoverable.

-For someone in a fitness business, most of your images would be of people getting in shape, yoga postures, trainers instructing clients, etc. Try using smart hashtags along with your photos, like #fitness #yoga #getfit #youcandoit #healthybody, etc. Simultaneously, use a few popular hashtags of ongoing trends, using uppercase and lowercase in hashtags, etc., could help your post gain maximum traction.
+For someone in a fitness business, most of your images would be of people getting in shape, yoga postures, trainers instructing clients, etc. Try using smart hashtags along with your photos, like #fitness #yoga #getfit #youcandoit #healthybody, etc. Simultaneously, using a few popular hashtags of ongoing trends, using uppercase and lowercase in hashtags, etc., could help your post gain maximum traction.

 Here are a few popular Instagram hashtags of 2020-

 1. #love (1.824B posts)

 2. #instagood (1.143B posts)

 3. #fashion (807.1M posts)